Dirty-git/RotationSpiritborn_Dirty/readme.md

 Note: This also reorders the spells in the UI.
 So you can check in-game if the priority is correct.
 If a spell is not visible, make sure the the name is correctly spelled and in the list.

 ## Changelog
+### v1.5.1
+- Included damage resistance aura in the target scoring system
+- Added enemy weight for damage resistance aura in the custom enemy weights section

 ### v1.5.0
 - Added detection for infernal horde objectives (credit to Letrico)

 ### v1.4.0
 - Updated buff checking logic to check for remaining buff duration
 - Added move to target logic for core damage spells when the player is not controlling their character
 - Added missing Concussive Stomp defensive usage